Training Deep Morphological Neural Networks as Universal Approximators: Organization of the appendix

 \section{Organization of the appendix}

-The Appendix is organized as follows: \begin{itemize}[label={}, left=5pt] \item Appendix \ref{appendix:b} establishes that previous architectures are not universal approximators.
-Specifically, we prove Theorems \ref{theorem:1} and \ref{theorem:3} and show that these results are sufficient to conclude non-universality with Theorems \ref{theorem:b5} and \ref{theorem:b7}.
-Additionally, we prove Theorem \ref{theorem:2}, which highlights the sparse gradient signal in MP-based networks. \item Appendix \ref{appendix:c} proves Theorems \ref{theorem:4} and \ref{theorem:5}, demonstrating that our proposed networks are universal approximators. \item Appendix \ref{appendix:d} investigates the initialization of morphological neural networks.
-In particular, apart from the activation of their layers, we showcase the main problem that makes training and initializing morphological networks difficult.
+The Appendix is organized as follows: \begin{itemize}[label={}, left=5pt] \item Appendix \ref{appendix:b} establishes results on previous architectures.
+Specifically, we prove Theorems \ref{theorem:1} and \ref{theorem:3} and show that these results are sufficient to conclude non-universality of i) networks using only max-plus and min-plus MPs with Theorem~\ref{theorem:b5}, and ii) existing DEP networks with Theorem~\ref{theorem:b7}.
+We prove Theorem \ref{theorem:2}, which highlights the sparse gradient signal in MP-based networks. \item Appendix \ref{appendix:c} proves Theorems \ref{theorem:4} and \ref{theorem:5} and Corollary \ref{theorem:6}, demonstrating that our proposed networks are universal approximators.
+We also derive Example~\ref{example:1} more thoroughly and prove Proposition~\ref{theorem:8}. \item Appendix \ref{appendix:d} investigates the initialization of morphological neural networks.
+In particular, apart from the activation of their layers, we showcase a main problem that makes training and initializing morphological networks difficult.
 We show how initializing our proposed networks is easier than initializing MP-based networks or DEP-based networks with \(\lambda\neq 1/2\).
-Finally, we explain how the networks in our experiments were initialized, and the reasoning behind it. \item Appendix \ref{appendix:e} presents our experimental setup details, compute resources required, and our declaration of LLM usage.
-In addition, it includes additional experimental results, including experiments on simple regression tasks, and the full training history of networks that we claimed were trainable but for which only peak training accuracy was reported in the main body. \item Appendix \ref{appendix:f} presents the relationship between our results and the Representation Theorem \citep{MaSc87a}.
-Specifically, it showcases the differences in assumptions made, where these matter in the proof of our theorems, and shows also that our theoretical results are actually complementary to the Representation Theorem. \end{itemize}
+Finally, we explain how the networks in our experiments were initialized, and the reasoning behind it. \item Appendix \ref{appendix:f} presents the relationship between our results and the Representation Theorem \citep{maragos1987morphological}.
+Specifically, it showcases the differences in assumptions made, where these matter in the proof of our theorems, and shows also that our theoretical results are actually complementary to the Representation Theorem. \item Appendix \ref{appendix:e} presents our experimental setup details, compute resources required, and our declaration of LLM usage.
+In addition, it includes additional experimental results, including experiments on simple regression tasks, and the full training history of networks that we claimed were trainable but for which only peak training accuracy was reported in the main body. \end{itemize}